 The degree program offers a carefully designed curriculum that includes taking classes with medical students, participating in a learning experience that closely models the medical school environment (small group teaching and learning, problem-based learning, team-based learning, simulation, virtual microscopy, dissection-based anatomy).
 A small class size is maintained for students to maximize the small-group teaching environment.
 Students in the MS program take anatomy and histology courses alongside first year medical students at Tulane Medical School.
 All other graduate courses are taught within the School of Medicine by full time Medical School faculty.

 Applicants for admission to the MS in Anatomy program should have successfully completed the requirements for a baccalaureate degree.
 Admission is competitive and applicants should have a minimum of one of the following: GPA 3.0, MCAT 504 (28), DAT 16, GRE 310.
 Applicants from Australia should have a minimum GAMSAT of 57.
 A minimum score of 72 in the TOEFL examination is required for applicants from non-English-speaking nations.
+Spring 2020 update: Due to the current difficulty in scheduling GREs/MCATs and DATs, those tests may be submitted if you already have a score, but are not required to submit your application.

+The application deadline is June 30, 2020.
 The application for admission to the Master of Science degree program in Anatomy should be submitted to the Graduate Program in Biomedical Sciences.
 Applications will be reviewed as they are received and applicants will be admitted on a competitive basis.
 Therefore early submission of applications is highly encouraged.
 There is no application fee.

 Supplemental application materials may be directed to: